 Choose local this Aussie Artisan Week

-Leading Australian butter producer Pepe Saya has announced Aussie Artisan Week, banding together with fellow food artisans to encourage all Aussies to consciously choose to support and buy Australian-made, sourcing direct from artisans where they can.
+Leading Australian butter producer Pepe Saya has announced Aussie Artisan Week, banding together with fellow food artisans to encourage Aussies to consciously choose to support and buy Australian-made, sourcing direct from artisans when they can.

 Over the past four months, Pepe Saya has had to transform its business after both on-premises and direct-to-consumer sales dropped dramatically with the forced closure of restaurants and growers’ markets in line with COVID-19 restrictions.

-Through that time, Pepe Saya has seen an increase in people coming to the website directly to purchase from the artisanal range, which includes Australian cultured butter, buttermilk and ghee, as well as specialty butters ranging from maple butter (the perfect pancake-topper), to the newest addition – a moreish nduja butter made with nduja (spicy spreadable pork) from Pino’s Dolce Vita Italian grocer in Kogarah, NSW.
+Through that time, Pepe Saya has seen an increase in people coming to the website directly to purchase from the artisanal range, which includes Australian cultured butter, buttermilk and ghee, as well as specialty butters ranging from maple butter (the perfect pancake-topper).
+There’s also a new addition – a moreish nduja butter made with nduja (spicy spreadable pork) from Pino’s Dolce Vita Italian grocer in Kogarah, NSW.

-Pepe Saya created these newer products to be able to continue to grow their direct-to-consumer sales throughout the pandemic, alongside gift packs that has seen the brand partner with and support other Aussie artisans such as Crumpets by Merna, Olsson’s sea salt, Yarra Valley Caviar, Block 11 Organics and Ovvio Organics tea.
+Pepe Saya created these newer products to be able to continue to grow their direct-to-consumer sales throughout the pandemic.
+It’s also offering gift packs that have seen the brand partner with and support other Aussie artisans such as Crumpets by Merna, Olsson’s sea salt, Yarra Valley Caviar, Block 11 Organics and Ovvio Organics tea.

 “We’ve been incredibly appreciative of all our customers who have supported us by buying Pepe Saya through our online store over the past four months.” says butter maker and Pepe Saya co-founder Pierre Issa.
 “We’ve realised that Australians do value Australian-made, and we want to continue to share how many amazing options there are out there, from dairy and meat to fresh vegetables and even homewares.